MichalKal99/BrainEmbeddings/README.md

 - `run_transformer.py`
 - `run_pretrained_transformer.py`

 These scripts will call the training files located in the `/training_files` directory.
+To train the cross-patient model, you can simply extend the `pt_arr` inside the run scripts to include multiple patients ids.

 ### Configuration
 To configure the architecture of the transformer model, modify the configuration dictionary within the `run_...` scripts.
 To obtain latent space visualizations, ensure to select this option in the configuration dictionaries.